 Most of your options here will be online banks, though there are a few local banks that also offer options to those with bad credit or low ChexSystems scores.
 Be aware that, while these bank accounts will offer the features you’re looking for, like a debit card or direct deposit, they may also have a minimum balance requirement or higher monthly maintenance fees.
 Still, if this is your only option, you can use this account to make deposits and withdrawals without incident, rebuild your ChexSystems score, and then later qualify for a less restrictive account elsewhere.

 Banks That Don’t Use ChexSystems

-In addition to higher service fees, you may also not have overdraft protection or non-sufficient funds fees, which means if you try to use your debit card for more than the balance in your account, the transaction won’t go through.
+In addition to higher service fees, you may also not have overdraft protection, which means if you try to use your debit card for more than the balance in your account, the transaction won’t go through.
 Accounts that offer overdraft protection would let the transaction process and then charge you a fee.
 You may also not have access to paper checks (some of these accounts are called checkless checking accounts).

 You may need a minimum balance to open your account, as well as need to maintain a specified daily balance to keep your account in good standing.
 Wait until you have more than enough for that opening deposit to apply for your account so you’ll be off to a great start.